ckm2k1/js-montreal.org/deployzor/README.md

 * `image.run.[component]`
     * Builds image according to repo status
-    * Runs given command in CMD variable in image.
-The CMD can be specified at the command line like in `make image.run.component_name CMD='env'` or through extra Makefile rules.
+    * Runs given command in DPZ_CMD variable in image.
+The DPZ_CMD can be specified at the command line like in `make image.run.component_name DPZ_CMD='env'` or through extra Makefile rules.

 * `image.run_volatile.[component]`
     * Builds image according to repo status
-    * Runs given command in CMD catching the return code
+    * Runs given command in DPZ_CMD catching the return code
     * Deletes image
     * Exit with the previously catched return code